sxmxc/verbose-octo-system/docs/runtime-architecture.md

 - After uploading or uninstalling toolkits manually, reload the API or use the Admin → Toolkits UI to sync the registry.
 - Use Administration → Toolbox settings to override the community catalog manifest when pointing at another repository; the override persists via `TOOLKIT_CATALOG_URL`.
 - When debugging toolkit load issues, confirm the bundle exists on the shared volume and that the worker successfully imported the module (logs appear on the worker container/stdout).
+- Local authentication is throttled via Redis: repeated failures per username/IP combination trigger a lockout that responds with HTTP 429 and a `Retry-After` header.
+Tune the behaviour with the local provider settings (`max_failed_attempts`, `failure_window_seconds`, `lockout_seconds`).

 Refer to `docs/project-setup.md` for hands-on bootstrap steps and `docs/toolkit-authoring` for authoring guidelines.